demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_BUMP/SUPERCRITICAL/README.txt

 On the left boundary (supercritical) the volumetric flow and flow thickness are fixed: hu = 10.0m^2/s,  h = 1m.
 On the right boundary (still supercritical) zero gradient boundary conditions are prescribed.
 A Python script is provided to create the input file for this example.
-Please provide three arguments:
+Please provide two arguments:

 1) Number of cells in the x-direction

-2) Flow temperature (Kelvin)

-3) Logical for plot of initial solution (true or false)
+2) Logical for plot of initial solution (true or false)

 Usage example of the script:

->> ./create_example.py 200 300 false
+>> ./create_example.py 200 false

 Run the solver (this assumes that the example is in the original folder):